meuter/citizenshell/README.md

 shell.push("/tmp/from.txt", "/tmp/to.txt")
 ```

-will produce the following logs (colors are omitted)
+will produce the following logs (colors are omitted):

 ```
 $ >&2 echo error && echo output && exit 13